gilch/hissp/docs/macro_tutorial.rst

    ...         expr))))

+Does that make sense?
+Read the definition carefully.
 You can experiment with macros you don't recognize in the REPL.
 All the basic macros,
 including the `|| <xBAR_xBAR_>`